dmbarbour/glas/docs/GlasNamespaces.md

 ## Regarding Hierarchical Namespaces

 The glas program model will introduce local variables and algebraic effects handlers in context of a subprogram.
 These are namespace-like things.
 Ideally, we should avoid reinventing namespaces in multiple layers.
 However, at the program model layer, the design challenges are very different - far fewer definitions, far tighter integration with state in scope.
 The program model may permit use of a namespace procedure, as described in this document, to define a set of handlers.
 But, in practice, a much simpler solution will likely prove sufficient.

-## Compact AST?
-Rejected.

-It is tempting to compact the AST a little, e.g. we could instead use:

-        type AST = List of AST              # constructor
-                 | 0b0.Data                 # embedded data
-                 | 0b10.Name                # namespace ref
-                 | 0b110.List of TL         # localization
-                 | 0b1110.(AST, List of TL) # scoped AST, lazy translate

-In practice, this won't help much with Names due to prefix uniqueness and name mangling.
-But it will save a few bytes for embedded data, especially in case of small integers and labeled variants.
-But a cost is that we cannot casually render AST values without heuristically recognizing them as AST values.

-In the end, I don't believe saving a few bytes is worth much, or at least that this isn't the best place to pursue it.
-In context of memo-caching compilation, we might use [glas object](GlasObject.md) together with a separate compression pass, or attempt to extend glas object with systematic compression of repetitive structure.